bbs-io/synchronet-docker/README.md

 that break on Ryzen and possibly older Intel CPUs.
 If this doesn't run for you, you should stick to `3.18b` or move to a nightly release (once fixed).

-### 2022-04-30
+### 2022-05-02

-Updated image builds, should work for nightly as of today, for AMD Ryzen as well as Intel.
+Updated image builds, should work for nightly once detection scripts are updated as of today, for AMD Ryzen as well as Intel.
+Self-build if you need this sooner.

 **Breaking change** - You now only need to mount a single directory `.` to `/sbbs-data`, if you were using the example docker-compose, you should be able to simply switch out the volume path(s) for a single entry.
 If you are overriding the web directory, you should still mount this as `mydir:/sbbs/web` which will work properly inside the container.
+The backup directory is the only change that might break in practice.. instead of `/backup` `/sbbs-data/backup` is used.

 `/sbbs/scripts/sbbs` - will appear higher in the PATH statement before `/sbbs/exec/sbbs` this is intentional as it will run the initialization process